Need

 of proper hand protection is the responsibility of the

 user.
-An inability to hinder this warning could result
+Failing to heed this warning could result in serious

-in serious injury!
-As with any sharp tool, one must understand
+injury!
+As with any sharp tool, proper transportation,

 leather Hand Pads vs the Rubber "channeled"